douglasdcm/guara/examples/unit_test/README.md

 - The **Calculator tests** support multiple test frameworks, including `unittest` and `Testify`.
 - The **To-Do List tests** cover additional transactions like `PrintDict` and `GetBy`.

-## Contributing
-Feel free to modify and extend the tests to cover more operations.
-Pull requests are welcome!

-## License
-This project is licensed under the MIT License.